Natasha Demkina: New York City

 In May 2004 she was brought to New York City by the Discovery Channel to appear on a documentary titled The Girl with X-Ray Eyes, and to be tested by skeptical researchers from the Committee for Skeptical Inquiry (CSI) under partially controlled conditions.

-As a demonstration for the documentary, Demkina was shown wearing her vision-hat and giving diagnoses to people who had previously given descriptions of their specific medical conditions.
+As a demonstration for the documentary, Demkina was shown giving diagnoses to people who had previously given descriptions of their specific medical conditions.
 Most of the people given these readings felt that Demkina had accurately identified their conditions.
 The researchers, however, were not similarly impressed.
 CSI researcher Richard Wiseman said, "When I saw her do her usual readings, I couldn't believe the discrepancy between what I was hearing and how impressed the individuals were...
 I thought they were going to walk away saying it was embarrassing, but time and again, they said it was amazing.
 Before each reading, I asked the people what was the main medical problem and Natasha never got one of those right".
 Wiseman compared the belief of people in Demkina's diagnoses to the belief of people in fortune tellers, and said that people focus only on those portions of Demkina's comments that they believe.

 Then CSI researchers Ray Hyman, Richard Wiseman, and Andrew Skolnick conducted their test of Demkina.
 In the test, Demkina was asked to correctly match six specified anatomical anomalies to seven volunteer subjects.
 The cases in question included six specified anatomical anomalies resulting from surgery and one "normal" control subject.
 The researchers said that, because of limitation in time and resources, the preliminary test was designed to look only for a strongly demonstrated ability.
 The researchers explained that while evidence of a weak or erratic ability may be of theoretical interest, it would be useless for providing medical diagnoses.
 In addition, the researchers said that the influence of non-paranormal observations could not be ruled out under the lax conditions of the test.
 Demkina and the investigators had agreed that in order to warrant further testing, she needed to correctly match at least five of the seven conditions.
 In the 4-hour-long test, Demkina correctly matched conditions to four volunteers, including the control subject.
 The researchers concluded that she had not demonstrated evidence of an ability that would warrant their further study.

 Subsequently, the design and conclusions of this experiment were subjects of considerable dispute between Demkina's supporters and those of the investigators.